A Generalized Bandsplit Neural Network for Cinematic Audio Source Separation: PROPOSED METHOD

-with $\tilde{\mathbf{M}}^{(i)}_b[c,f, t] = \mathbf{M}^{(i)}_b[:_c, f - \min \mathfrak{F}_b , :_t]\cdot\mathbb{I}[f \in \mathfrak{F}_b]$, and $\varnothing$ in the indexing indicates a singleton axis creation with its subscript denoting the corresponding indexing variable\footnote{Equivalent to new axis creation with \texttt{None} in NumPy or PyTorch.}.
+A simplified illustration with two bands is shown in \Cref{fig:mask}.
 Note that while $\mathbf{W}_b$ is used as the recombination weight, it is possible to not use any weight as $\mathbf{W}_b$ or more appropriate weights can be learned by the model and be absorbed into $\mathbf{M}^{(i)}_b$.
 In other words, the role of $\mathbf{W}_b$ in the mask estimation module is more of an initialization than a fixed parameter.
-Except for the Bark model with very wide bandwidths thus a higher number of parameters, the mask estimation module accounts for roughly \SI{25}{\mega{}} parameters in a 64-band setup.

-We have also attempted a combination of multiplicative and additive masks in this work.
+Except for the Bark model with very wide bandwidths thus a higher number of parameters, the mask estimation module accounts for roughly \SI{25}{\mega{}} parameters in a 64-band setup.\footnote{We have also attempted a combination of multiplicative and additive masks in this work.
 However, we found that the inclusion of the additive mask did not lead to any appreciable improvement.
-We hypothesize that the channel capacity of the model is simply insufficient to reconstruct a sufficiently good full-resolution additive spectrogram, as a non-zero additive will only lead to more artifacts.
+We hypothesize that the channel capacity of the model is simply insufficient to reconstruct a sufficiently good full-resolution additive spectrogram, as a non-zero additive will only lead to more artifacts.}